92alanc/tweet-reader/README.md

 * Paul Joseph Watson

-A British conservative man who always exposes the far-left, especially on YouTube.
+A British conservative who always exposes the far-left, especially on YouTube.

 All his videos are demonetised and sometimes censored by